 When I was very young, having one day seen God looking down at me while I was watching clouds, I was utterly convinced that I was very, very special and that I would one day do great and marvelous things.
-To some degree, I still cling to that belief after all these years.
+To some degree, I still cling to that belief.
 (It is sometimes a blessing to be unfettered by reality.)

 I hate doing things which I feel call attention to myself, which is why I don’t dance.
 My assumption that anyone other than myself would notice me at all is an example of my perverse form of narcissism.
 And of course by not dancing while everyone else does, I…call attention to myself.
 I just can’t seem to win.

-I’m sure the fact that I knew from age 5 that I was homosexual is perhaps the major factor in these feelings of not belonging.
-Well, they aren't just feelings.
-I don't belong.
-Surrounded by a world of people to whom I could never really relate, never understanding what all these male-female interactions/courtships/rituals were all about...or caring...shaped my character and my life.
-Being gay may not be all I am, but it is the foundation upon which everything that makes me “me” is built.
+Of course the fact that I knew from age 5 that I was homosexual is perhaps the major factor in these feelings of not belonging.
+Well, they aren’t just feelings.
+I don’t belong.
+Surrounded by people with whom I could never really relate, never understanding what all these male-female interactions/courtships/

 I’ve never wanted to be normal, and have succeeded beyond my wildest dreams on that one.
 I suppose a case may be made that normalcy, like beauty, is in the eyes of the beholder, and for as deeply as I hate and fear mirrors, I am constantly figuratively holding a mirror up to myself and never, never liking what I see.